 Refer to IX (a).
-The project has been reviewed by qualified City Engineering staff and they have determined that the project would not substantially alter the overall existing drainage pattern of the site or substantially increase the rate or amount of surface runoff in a manner that would result in flooding on- or off-site.
+The project would not alter the existing drainage pattern of the site or significantly alter runoff volumes.
+The project would not substantially alter the impervious area and runoff would continue to be discharged into the storm drain system.
+Thus, the project would not significantly alter the overall drainage pattern for the site or area, or substantially increase the rate or amount of surface runoff in a manner that would result in flooding on- or off-site.
 Impacts would be less than significant.